Skip to main content

 Workflows can trigger:

-• Life clients → ancillary or supplemental coverage
+• Life insurance clients into ancillary or supplemental coverage discussions

 Renewal and Retention Workflows